Staffwerke/vm-babysitter/README.md

 Currently works as a 'better' replacement for vm-restore, since does not need arguments to run (it asks all the question questions on screen to source itself with parameters) and is capable of restore a VM automatically,  as much this VM is already defined into the libvirt's host.
 It also cleans libvirt of past checkpoints, allowing to delete it later if becomes necessary.

-More detailed info available at the same script, by running it with `virtnbdrestore-auto`
+More detailed info is available at the same script, by running it with `virtnbdrestore-auto` (press Ctrl+C to cancel the script's run after having read the help)

 ## Additional Notes:

-(NOTE: Most of information below has became obsolete because of [virtnbdrestore-auto](### virtnbdrestore-auto) and it's being kept for its 'educational' relevance.)*
+(NOTE: Most of information below has became obsolete because of [virtnbdrestore-auto](#virtnbdrestore-auto) and it's being kept for its 'educational' relevance.)*

 Except when noticed, applies for all Operating Systems: